 Many avid pickleball players prefer to play doubles over pickleball singles, the main reason being that it’s less work and run around.
 So why play singles, or skinny singles for that matter?
 Here are the main benefits to playing skinny singles pickleball:

 - Encourages use of different shot techniques based on court positioning

 - An excellent method of conditioning to improve your overall physical condition and level of fitness

 - Establishes more familiarity with the pickleball court

 - Can potentially improve your entire pickleball performance and talent level

 - Makes you feel like you’re playing an advanced version of doubles by mimicking commonly used doubles strategies and techniques

 When it comes to how to play pickleball singles, pickleball can be a challenging yet rewarding sport.
-It has elements that mimic tennis, ping-pong, and badminton; however, its double-bounce rule and non-volley zone set it apart from these other sports.
+It has elements that mimic tennis, ping-pong, and badminton; however, its double-bounce rule and non volley line set it apart from these other sports.
 Pickleball requires little equipment to get started.